AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/track-deployments.md

 >
 >- `NR_API_URL`: New Relic API endpoint, in this case NerdGraph API URL `https://api.newrelic.com/graphql`
 >- `NR_API_KEY`: Create a user key, see [New Relic API Keys](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys) in the _New Relic_ documentation.
 >- `NR_APP_GUID`: An entity that reports data to New Relic has a unique ID (GUID).
 As an example, to enable on a Staging environment, adjust the Staging environment `NR_APP_GUID` cloud variable with the _staging entity GUID_ from New Relic.
-See the [NerdGraph tutorial: View entity data](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-entities-api-tutorial/) in the _New Relic_ documentation.
+See the [Learn about New Relic entities](https://docs.newrelic.com/docs/new-relic-solutions/new-relic-one/core-concepts/what-entity-new-relic/) and [NerdGraph tutorial: View entity data](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-entities-api-tutorial/) in the _New Relic_ documentation.

 ## Enable Track deployments